 Get a Secured Credit Card

 An unsecured credit card is a credit card that is not backed by collateral.
 Instead, it is determined by factors such as your credit score, debt & history.
-On the other hand, a secured card has a limit that you fund.
+On the other hand, a secured card has a limit that you will have to fund.
 This type of card requires the user to make a cash deposit with the bank issuing the card.
 The deposit put down to fund the limit is usually $200-$500.
 With this option, you control the limit.

 Secured cards can be a useful tool for those looking to increase their score.
 Secured cards are not seen as an easy source of credit by lenders and have higher interest rates than unsecured cards, but they can help a person develop a positive history as long as the payments are on time.